KewbitXMR/haveno-rust/README.md

-# rust-basic-node
+# SmartDEX

-A basic rust client to get some information from Haveno networks
+A decentralized application for exposing P2P trading offers, easy to use, free and safe with Arbitration via AI LLMs, all with the privacy ofr Tor and Monero.

+Built with ❤️ in rust by **[Kewbit](https://kewbit.org)** from [Haveno App](https://haveno.com).